A $5k$-vertex Kernel for $P_2$-packing

 \section{The unit partition}

-Following the standard starter, our first step is to find a maximal $P_2$-packing $\cal P$ of the input graph $G$.
-We will use these paths as ``seeds'' to partition $V(G)$ into fewer than $k$ units.
+We first find a maximal $P_2$-packing $\cal P$ of the input graph $G$, and use these paths as ``bases'' to partition $V(G)$ into $|\cal P|$ units.
+We may return a trivial true instance and terminate the algorithm when $|{\cal P}|\ge k$.
+Henceforth we assume $|{\cal P}|< k$.
 We then locally change the units so that they satisfy certain properties.
 During the process, if we find (1) a $P_2$-packing larger than $\cal P$, or (2) a reducible set, then we restart the procedure with a new $P_2$-packing, or a new graph respectively.